-Checking the emotional meter may be something that is done quite more often than the others ways of preventing burnout that I’m going to suggest.
+Checking the emotional meter may be something that is done more often than the others ways that I’m going to suggest.
 If you feel yourself getting overwhelmed, frustrated, agitated, short-tempered, insecure, etc., take a moment to really focus on the root on those emotions.
 Ask yourself where they are coming from, what’s triggering them, and how you can prevent the same situations from happening again.

 # 2: Take an Unexpected Day Off

 Unexpected days off are amazing!
 Whether you choose to take a short-notice field trip or spend a couple hours at a park, these types of days can really alleviate any tension that may have built up over time.
 I think we can get so caught up in our schedules, to-do lists, and charts that we forget to relax.
 We can tend to forget that unexpected days off doesn’t mean that our children aren’t learning.
 It just means they are learning in a different environment.

 I always tell my homeschooling community, friends, and clients that homeschooling doesn’t have to only take place in the home.
 Nope.
 Your kiddo can learn at the park, riding around town, or even while grocery shopping.
 The learning possibilities are endless once we take homeschooling out of the box!